wesglu/checkbox/README.md

 ---

 ## Development
+- Press in terminal 'W' to open watch mode
 - The backend will auto-reload on code changes.
 - Database data is persisted in a Docker volume.